Colorado-State-University-CMB/CM515-course-2024/modules/02_RStudio/04_RObjects.md

 ## Assignment

 **Assignment** is the process of linking an object's **value** to its **name**.
 We've already seen this:

-:point_right: For the next examples, let's start a new script to work in.
-Call it 230125_demonstration.R and save it to the same location as Monday's script.

 :point_right: Type the examples below into your script document.